dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 opam install js_of_ocaml gen_js_api
 [/code]

-After that, we add the opam package provider listing all bindings OCaml to the Cordova plugins available <a href="https://github.com/dannywillems/ocaml-cordova-plugin-list"></a>.
+After that, we add the opam package provider listing all bindings OCaml to the Cordova plugins available.
 [code lang="bash"]
 opam repository add cordova https://github.com/dannywillems/ocaml-cordova-plugin-list.git [/code]

-As it's describe in the repository, the bindings to <b class="helvetica">cordova-plugin-sms</b> and <b class="helvetica">cordova-plugin-dialogs</b> are available in the opam package <b class="helvetica">cordova-plugin-sms</b> and <b class="helvetica">cordova-plugin-dialogs</b>.
+As described in the repository, the bindings to <b class="helvetica">cordova-plugin-sms</b> and <b class="helvetica">cordova-plugin-dialogs</b> are available in the opam package <b class="helvetica">cordova-plugin-sms</b> and <b class="helvetica">cordova-plugin-dialogs</b>.
 So we use:
 [code lang="bash"]
 opam install cordova-plugin-sms cordova-plugin-dialogs [/code]